offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 - Raw materials not available locally
 - Exotic goods for variety and morale
 - Information about external threats
-- Limited [[Architect Ruins|Architect]] items for study and defense preparation
+- Limited [Architect](Architect%20Ruins.md) items for study and defense preparation

 **Trade Protocols**: Shunner merchants operate under strict guidelines to prevent dependency:
 - No community may import more than 10% of essential goods
-- [[Architect Ruins|Architect]] technology may be studied but not integrated
+- [Architect](Architect%20Ruins.md) technology may be studied but not integrated
 - Trade agreements must be renegotiated annually to prevent entrenched dependencies

 ## Military Doctrine

 ### The Citizen Militia

-Lacking [[Architect Ruins|Architect]]-enhanced weapons and armor, Ruin-Shunner military doctrine emphasizes training, tactics, and terrain knowledge over technological superiority.
+Lacking [Architect](Architect%20Ruins.md)-enhanced weapons and armor, Ruin-Shunner military doctrine emphasizes training, tactics, and terrain knowledge over technological superiority.

 **Universal Service**: All citizens train with the militia for two years upon reaching adulthood, learning:
 - Traditional weapon proficiency (bow, spear, sword)